lopeselio/mallory/CONTRIBUTING.md

 1. Make your changes in a feature branch
 2. Test your changes thoroughly
+3. Run `bun run changeset` to document the change
-3. Commit with clear, descriptive messages
+4. Commit with clear, descriptive messages (including the generated changeset)
-4. Push to your fork
+5. Push to your fork
-5. Open a Pull Request
+6. Open a Pull Request

 ## Pull Request Guidelines